cybros-network/cybros-network/docs/ideas.md

 So we need add `add_deposit()` for tasks.

+TODO: DAG? not quiet difficult, just add a RC field for dependent tasks, when 0 can be enabled

 ### Subsquid indexer

 It is theGraph for Substrate-based chains which would help to build dashboards, We shall run self-hosted first.